Qstreet/d3/README.md

 ### Naming Conventions
 #### src: D3 for the impatient

-c for “circle”, p for point add an “s” for collections: cs will be an array of circles, ps an array of points.

-pixels px, scale objects with sc.
-Generators and components are function objects that “make” something and thus are called mkr.

 d indicates “the current thing” in anonymous functions.
 When working with D3 selections, d is usually an individual data point bound to a DOM element; when working with arrays, d is an array element `ds.map( d => +d ))`.

 Data sets are called data or ds.